-Paul prefers the Guinness Draught in the can over the bottled Guinness Stout for this drink.
-It is a dark, creamy beer that is a bit smoother than the bottled Guinness.
-It has a slightly bitter finish that is offset perfectly when layered with a sweet, hard cider.
-Many times you’ll see these drinks made with hard apple cider, but we love this Ace Perry Hard Cider, which is made from a blend of both pear and apple juice.
+Snakebite drinks are frequently made with hard apple cider.
+But, we love them with Ace Perry Hard Cider, made from a refreshing blend of pear and apple juice.
 When you crack one open, be sure to give it a try on its own.
 It’s got a lovely pear and apple aroma and a crisp, sweet flavor.

-Fill a nice, tall beer glass half way with your hard cider of choice.
+Fill a pint glass half way with your hard cider of choice.
 Aaahhh, the bubbly…

-Slowly pour the Guinness over the back of a spoon onto the side of the glass and allow it to gently pour down over the hard cider.
+Then, slowly pour the Guinness over the back of a spoon onto the side of the glass.
+Allow it to gently pour down over the hard cider.
 This is the key to the layering effect.